 Still, researchers and breeding specialists believe that exercise should be incorporated into their routine either in the form of walks or any other activity your dog enjoys.

 30 to 60 minutes of exercise is needed per day for which, two brisk walks would be enough.
 If you are done with walks, then maybe take your dog swimming, play fetch or hide and seek whatever keeps him going.

 Pet parents may be relieved by the fact that they don’t need a lot of exercise but some physical activity must be a part of their routine.

 With their intelligence and natural enthusiasm, it is relatively easy to train these dogs.
 The trick is simple, be as kind as you can.

-Try not to use any harsh punishments as they tend to get a little stubborn at times; thus consistency and affection is the key to giving your Boston terrier a comprehensive training.
+Try not to use any harsh punishments as they tend to get a little stubborn at times; thus consistency and affection are the keys to giving your Boston terrier comprehensive training.

 As to what kind of training they would be needing is that it is crucial to train them the basic obedience, housebreaking, leash training, and socialization.
 Basic etiquettes such as sit, stop, come, and stay are the key things to train a dog for.